awsdocs/amazon-translate-developer-guide/doc_source/what-is-limits.md

 ## Throttling<a name="limits-throttling"></a>

-For information about throttling for Amazon Translate or to request a limit increase, see [Amazon Translate Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_amazon_translate) in the *Amazon Web Services General Reference*\.
+Amazon Translate scales to serve customer operational traffic\.
+If you encounter sustained throttling, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.

 ## Guidelines<a name="guidelines"></a>